nextflow-io/nf-validation/docs/samplesheets/examples.md

 ## Default mode

-Each item in the channel emitted by `.fromSamplesheet()` is a flat tuple, corresponding with each row of the sample sheet.
+Each item in the channel emitted by `.fromSamplesheet()` is a tuple, corresponding with each row of the sample sheet.
 Each item will be composed of a meta value (if present) and any additional elements from columns in the sample sheet, e.g.:

 ```csv
 sample,fastq_1,fastq_2,bed